100 miler | +7500 m

 No

-Leaving Pilgrims you will pass the old Mine refinery.
-This section connects the Prospectors trail with the Fanie Botha Trail and is a nice flowing forestry road connecting us with Mac Mac Hut for the first time.
-Although it is runnable road the steady climb hampers running a fast pace.
+A short single track section trough Mount Sheba’s Rain Forests and down into the Blyde river valley.
+This section connects the Prospectors trail with the Fanie Botha Trail.
+Nice flowing forestry road takes you to Mac Mac Hut for the first time.
+Although it is a runnable road, the steady climb hampers running at a fast pace.

 Distance: